2E0PGS/2E0PGS.github.io/music/audio-setup.md

 [FiiO E10K](https://www.headfonia.com/fiio-e10k-classic-reborn/)

 I mainly use this DAC on the PC at work and it fixes all the PC PSU line noise problems I was having before.
-The lower end bass on this is a bit better than the Realtek ALC887 I recon as it manages to shake my headphones just that bit extra.
+The lower end bass on this is a bit better than the Realtek ALC887 I reckon as it manages to shake my headphones just that bit extra.
 I don't however use the bass-boost mode but I do use the high-gain switch.

 ### Ear-Canal headphones

 [Sennheiser CX 475](https://www.stuff.tv/sennheiser/cx-475/review)

 Great quality however the bass is lacking unless it's snug in the ear.
 Drives well of the phones DAC.
-The trebel response is brilliant.
+The treble response is brilliant.

 ### Bluetooth speaker

 [KitSound Miami](https://mcd.kitsound.co.uk/product/details/35929/KitSound/Miami_Wireless_Speaker_Tesco_Exclusive/Wired_Speakers/)

 Great bass for such a small device.
-Long battery life that lasts roughly a soild day of playback.
-Stero speakers, micro USB support and AUX input.
+Long battery life that lasts roughly a solid day of playback.
+Stereo speakers, micro USB support and AUX input.
 Cost me £30 from Tesco UK and I would purchase a Kitsound bluetooth speaker again if I ever loose this one.
 Compares to more expensive Bose and MiniRig portable speakers.

 ### Headphones